Getting to know Thailand

 Congestion in major cities like Bangkok is common, so consider finding accommodation near your work, your child’s school or a public transport network.
 Rents will also vary.
 City centre prices are usually much higher than those slightly further out.
 Consult English language newspapers such as The Bangkok Post or Chiang Mai Mail or enlist the help of an estate agent.

 Thailand boasts an extremely high literacy rate, sitting at 93.5% thanks to their excellent education system.
 Thai education is split into four distinct sections: nursery, primary, lower secondary and upper secondary.
 School is compulsory up to 15 years of age and the government offers free education to Thai nationals up to age 17.
 Since the curriculum in Thai school is taught exclusively in Thai, parents may wish to consider placing their child in an international or private bilingual school.
-International schools tend to be modelled on a Western education with Bangkok offering several British International schools in particular.
+International schools tend to be modelled on a Western education with Bangkok offering several British international schools in particular.

 Buddhism is a fundamental part of Thai culture.
 Images of the Buddha are sacred and are to be treated with the utmost respect.
 Feet, and by extension shoes, are also considered very unclean in Thai culture.
 So, if you visit a temple or private home, be sure to take your shoes off!

 As well as the usual noodle and curry dishes, Thailand offers a vast array of delicious food for you to discover.
 Why not try yam, a Thai salad.
-It has many different variations but a healthy dose of lime juice and chilis is a must!
+It has many different variations but a healthy dose of lime juice and chilli is a must!

 Good to know